GeminiDRSoftware/DRAGONS/geminidr/doc/usermanuals/primitives/generated_doc/geminidr.core.primitives_spect.Spect.determineSlitEdges_docstring.rst

 debug_step : int
     The number of rows/columns per step.
-The default value is set per instrument/mode, but can be changed if needed. debug_nsum : int
-    The number of rows/columns to sum each step.
 The default value is set per instrument/mode, but can be changed if needed.

 Returns
 -------